jj449/ai-how-to/multi_agents_with_RAG/readme.md

 check basic  for ollama & litellm basic.

+with ollama , we use one LLM model (cwchang/llama-3-taiwan-8b-instruct:latest), and one embedding model(nomic-embed-text:latest) to wok with GraphRag .

-prepare embedding model ， ex:nomic-embed-text
+1. prepare embedding model ， ex:nomic-embed-text

 `$ollama pull nomic-embed-text`